Relative tensor products and Koszul duality in monoidal oo-categories: Restricted double infinity -categories of bimodules in a monoidal infinity -category

 \section{Restricted double \texorpdfstring{$\infty$}{infinity}-categories of bimodules in a monoidal \texorpdfstring{$\infty$}{infinity}-category}

 In~\cite[lem.
 4.4.3.9]{HA} Lurie constructs an $\infty$-categorical version of the double Morita category of algebras and bimodules in a monoidal $\infty$-category $\C$, under the assumption that tensor products in $\C$ are compatible with geometric realizations.
-Our goal in this section is \cref{link1}, a modification of Lurie's construction which weakens the compatibility assumption: we only assume compatibility with a restricted collection of geometric realizations, prescribed by a class of algebras $\A$.
-This section closely follows \cite[sec.
-4.4.3]{HA} with needed modifications; no new ideas are required.
+In this section we weaken the compatibility assumption: we only assume compatibility with a restricted collection of geometric realizations, prescribed by a class of algebras $\A$.
+This serves as an opportunity to recall the material of \cite[sec.
+4.4.3]{HA} while making occasional adjustments along the way.
 The results of this section will be used in \cref{sec:BLMod} to package the relative tensor product of an $A$-$A$-bimodule and a left $A$-module into an $\LM$-monoidal $\infty$-category.